Causal clustering: design of cluster experiments under network interference: Abstract

 \section{Abstract}

-This paper studies the design of cluster experiments to estimate the global treatment effect in the presence of spillovers on a single network.
-We provide an econometric framework to choose the clustering that minimizes the worst-case mean-squared error of the estimated global treatment effect.
-We show that the optimal clustering can be approximated as the solution of a novel penalized min-cut optimization problem computed via off-the-shelf semi-definite programming algorithms.
-Our analysis also characterizes easy-to-check conditions to choose between a cluster or individual-level randomization.
-We illustrate the method's properties using unique network data from the universe of Facebook's users and existing network data from a field experiment.
+This paper studies the design of cluster experiments to estimate the global treatment effect in the presence of network spillovers.
+We provide a framework to choose the clustering that minimizes the worst-case mean-squared error of the estimated global average treatment effect.
+We show that optimal clustering solves a novel penalized min-cut optimization problem computed via off-the-shelf semi-definite programming algorithms.
+Our analysis also characterizes simple conditions to choose between \textit{any} two cluster designs, including choosing between a cluster or individual-level randomization.
+We illustrate the method's properties using unique network data from the universe of Facebook's users and existing data from a field experiment.

 {\it Keywords:} Experimental Design, Spillover Effects, Causal Inference, Cluster Designs. \\ {\it JEL Codes:} C10, C14, C31, C54